 Now the church, scientists, and the whole world shared in the discussion.
 The Iceman lived and died in the mountains, not too terribly far from the Vatican.
 Over trout, corn, and mushrooms, the conversation at the Vatican revolved around how the Iceman’s life intermingled with events of the Bible.

-Little did Dr. Pauza know that decades later, his research using Fibrin to heal the spine by making it younger would provide him the closest possible look into Ötzi’s life and death.
+Little did Dr. Pauza know that decades later, his research using Fibrin, an FDA-approved substance, to heal the spine by making it younger would provide him the closest possible look into Ötzi’s life and death.

 Dr. Pauza’s New Understanding of the Iceman’s Death